 The growth is there, and it's happening before our eyes.
 The question is simply how to best play this trend.

 Today, we're going to take a look at seven of the largest and most widely traded EV stocks.
 This isn't necessarily a recommendation list – some of these electric vehicle stocks might indeed not be right for you.

 Every stock on this list is highly speculative, so you should only purchase them if you have a high tolerance for risk.
+And you might want to wait for some indication that the stocks have bottomed out before putting money at risk.
 But if you're looking to play the trend of rising consumer embrace of electric vehicles, these EV stocks are the ones you'd want to consider.

 There were electric vehicles before Tesla, of course, but no one wanted to drive them.
 The styling was typically awful and the cars lacked power.

 Tesla changed all that.
 Led by its charismatic CEO Elon Musk, Tesla made electric vehicles cool.